MatthewBleUK/ecommerce-site/README.md

-# Ecommerce Site
+# C4 Nexus Ecommerce Site

-currently in progress.

-This is a e-commerce site built using Vite React, Tailwind CSS, Express and MySQL.
+This is a C4 Nexus technical interview task for an e-commerce product listing page.
+The project was built using Vite React and Tailwind CSS.

 ## Features

+All requirements from the task were successfully implemented.

 The features are: